 That is abuse

 I could go on and on and get even more in depth but that kind of stuff should be saved for a therapist session instead so I will end it here.
 And I am not even going to touch on the abuse that went on because of the perversion that ran ramped in that man!
 Ya know what the worst part of all that is?
 He never claimed any of it.
 He was full of apologies.
-"She made me do it...Im so sorry" seems to be a theme...because he was incapable of owning up to his bad actions and would always find someone to point the finger at.
+The "She made me do it...Im so sorry" seemed to be a theme...because he was incapable of owning up to his bad actions and would always find someone to point the finger at.
 He never apologized for what he was really responsible for.
 My mother was the easiest scapegoat and she suffered for that.
 See? this is part of my problem with you all.
-Instead of placing the blame where it lies, seeking God for help in forgiving, letting go and moving on...you all want to still live as "victims" and whats worse is that you haven't even named the real perpetrator is!!
+Instead of placing the blame where it lies, seeking God for help in forgiving, letting go and moving on...you all want to still live as "victims" and whats worse is that not only have you not named the real perpetrator in all of this but you actively seek his approval and long for his love and affections!
 He has never paid for his mistakes.
 He has never been made to even acknowledge his wrong-doings!
 He was able to make a new life built on lies and hey....thats ok because wether its in this life or on judgment day....one day this man will be held accountable for the abuse that he dealt out to his children.
 All of us because

 You weren't the only ones, ok?

 You can't apologize for something that you say you never did.
 Therefore, none of us have any closure from him.